charliechauri/comunarr-file-manager-server/README.md

   * Extension always must be in minus
   * Files should not be .exe
 * Download file - @charliechauri
-* Validate access to routes by user role - @charliechauri
+* Validate access to routes by user role - @ariherna
   * Use unauthorized status
 * Catalogs
   * Change password - @charliechauri